aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Gets the builtin style.

+**Remarks**

 It should be between 1 and 48.
 Return -1 if it's not be set.

 **Returns:**
 int